Cephalopod size: Extinct taxa

 They are not all large, by any means, but specimens twelve feet [12 ft] in length have been collected, and fragments of greater diameter indicate a much greater maximum length.
 I am not wholly inclined to discredit a report of an endoceroid found in a quarry near Watertown New York, which was measured before it was broken up and found to attain a length of 30 ft.

 However, the uncoiled length of the largest ammonites far exceeds that of even these giant endocerids.
 Parapuzosia seppenradensis, the largest known ammonite species, had an estimated maximum unrolled shell length of around 60 ft.
 It was also possibly the heaviest of all known cephalopods, past or present, with an estimated live mass of 1456 kg, of which the shell would constitute 705 kg.
 By comparison, the largest endocerids may have weighed around 1000 kg.
 In terms of mass, these are the largest known invertebrates that have ever lived, though perhaps still second to the largest living cephalopods when considering tissue mass alone, since in shell-bearing species the vast majority of the living tissue is restricted to the body chamber, which occupies only a fraction of the internal shell volume.
 They might also be the largest—or at least longest—shell-bearing animals that have ever lived.

+Cretaceous Yezo Group in Japan yields multiple taxa of large-sized cephalopod fossil remains.
+Oegopsid Yezoteuthis giganteus and Haboroteuthis poseidon are only known from jaw elements, which is close to size of that of giant squid.
+Species of Nanaimoteuthis, especially N. hikidai would be the largest known vampyromorph.
+Unnamed, incomplete upper jaw fossil that is approximately twice as large as that of the mature giant squid is also found there.